Best Two Person Tent (2023): 8 Roomy Backpacking Tents Reviewed

 Other handy features include the mesh pockets sewn into the inner and a strap from which to hang a tent lantern.

-The price is good, there’s oodles of room inside and now we come to negatives.
-Top of the list is the weight.
+The price is good, there’s oodles of room inside and now we come to the negatives.
+The top of the list is the weight.
 A whopping 4.2 Kg, to be exact.
 For some hikers, this might not be your first choice of tent until you take the price into consideration.

 Roomy, cheap and able to handle heavy rain, the Grampian 2 is perfect if you don’t mind the extra kilos.

 MSR Elixir 2 Backpacking Tent